SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 Captain Bishop looked at me with something like affection.
 "You're a good boy, Mickie," he said.
 "You're going to do well.
 You're going to make us proud."

 *Us.* The Army.
 The white men who had taken me in.
-The people who had erased the life I once belonged to and then raised me as their own.
+The people who had killed my family and then raised me as their own.

 I would make them proud.